-- 1. Program Redundancy refers only to the direct termination of an academic program by Senate that either leads to the layoff of faculty members or to the transfer of faculty members into academic units such that training will be required.
-It also refers to the reduction or restructuring of an academic program by Senate that leads to layoff of faculty members. - 2.
-An academic program for these purposes consists of a group of courses offered by the University which may lead to a diploma, certificate or degree, a designated sub-discipline within a Department or Faculty or any combination of the above.
+- 1. Program Redundancy refers only to the direct termination of an academic program by Senate that either leads to the layoff of faculty members or to the transfer of faculty members or Librarians into academic units such that training will be required.
+It also refers to the reduction or restructuring of an academic program by Senate that leads to layoff of faculty members or Librarians. - 2.
+An academic program for these purposes consists of a group of courses offered by the University which may lead to a diploma, certificate or degree, a designated sub-discipline within a Department/School, Faculty or the Library or any combination of the above.